i2Nav-WHU/KF-GINS/README.md

 ### 1.1 Compilation environment

-KF-GINS is managed by CMake and can be complied on all of Linux, MacOS and Windows.
+KF-GINS is managed by CMake and can be compiled on all of Linux, MacOS and Windows.
 We recommend you choose Linux environment first.

 The configuration file is used as a parameter to run KF-GINS after successfully compiling it.
 To debug the program, it is also required to add the configuration file as a parameter.